sritchie73/NetRep/vignettes/NetRep.md

 network properties of each permuted module at each permutation.
 The additional memory usage of each thread depends on the sizes of the modules to be tested.

-The simplest way to run **NetRep** is to use a full node for your job: that is, set the number of threads to the number of cores on that node, and request all the memory of that node.
+The simplest way to run the permutation procedure is to allocate a full node for your job: that is, set the number of threads to the number of cores on that node, and request all the memory of that node.

 If you wish to allocate less memory, you can estimate the memory requirements of **NetRep** through the same job we used to estimate runtime.
 You could then